Mezzzanine/data_analyst_portfolio/README.md

 1. First I need to get the data.
 I checked several open data resources like Government Databases, Kaggle and so on, but didn't find any data that fully represented the time period and data quality I needed.
 2. I decided to search on the internet and found a [website](https://www.beliebte-vornamen.de/) that publicized the top 25 names split by year and gender
-    1. I wrote a web scrapper using Python to collect the data from the website and format it as I needed.
+    1. I wrote a web scrapper using [Python](https://github.com/Mezzzanine/data_analyst_portfolio/blob/main/names.py) to collect the data from the website and format it as I needed.
     2. As a result I had a CSV file with needed data.
 3. To create a viz I also needed data about the population or the number of newborn children.
     1. I downloaded the dataset from the Government website
-    2. I wrote a script to populate this information into the CSV
+    2. I wrote a [Python](https://github.com/Mezzzanine/data_analyst_portfolio/blob/main/population.py) script to populate this information into the CSV
+        1. Calculation of the distribution of population around the placement.
+Since I had only data related to placement I would need to estimate how many people could have a name from the 1st place to the second etc.
+        2. I used a hyperbolic function to estimate the number of names that were given to children in respective years and gender.
 4. Visualisation in Tableau
-    1. Calculation of the distribution of population around the places.
-Since I had only data related to places I would need to estimate how many people could have a name from the 1st place to the second etc.
-    2. I used a hyperbolic function to estimate the number of names that were given to children in respective years and gender.
-    3. Create the race bar chart to illustrate how the number of names changes over time using running sum and ranking functions
+    1. Create the race bar chart to illustrate how the number of names changes over time using running sum and ranking functions

 ### Tech stack
 Python 3